 Finally, one of the best ways to go forward with SEO can be to look backwards.
 For instance, simply updating and republishing old blog posts with new content and images can increase organic traffic by more than 100%.
 In many cases, an unoptimized eCommerce site does not require tearing everything down and starting from scratch.
 Instead, much of your existing material can often easily be polished up and incorporated into a new SEO strategy.

 You can also leverage software by using online tools to pinpoint any less obvious website errors—duplicate pages, script errors, missing header tags, etc. Such errors are easily fixable, but tiresome to track by hand and easy to miss when your site contains a large number of pages and links.

 Don’t forget to implement analytics software on your site to monitor and measure organic search traffic and on-site engagement, ensuring your optimization efforts aren’t going to waste.
 Google Analytics provides a good, broad look at web traffic trends, and allows you to dig into organic search performance.
 Optimizing for customers’ internal search of your products is almost as important as optimizing for engine search; make note of common keyword synonyms or misspellings that may be taking away from the quality of their search results.

 Last but certainly not least, it can be helpful to act as an independent researcher, and run an SEO A/B test by changing particular elements of the site and observing visitor response over a period of time.
 Something as simple as moving the placement of an “Add to Cart” button can significantly impact performance.

 While driving organic traffic to your site with these SEO strategies will help you generate new customers, your marketing efforts shouldn't stop there.
-Learn how to increase sales with your existing customer base with lead nurturing.
-Download our ECommerce Lead Nurturing Guide today!
+Learn how to increase sales and decrease customer acquisition costs with our ECommerce Marketing: Intro to Lead Generation guide today!